 The things you do as a caseworker can have a great impact on the lives of those in your care.
 You are both the lead investigator and client advocate.
 You recommend what social services would best fit their needs.
 You give support and referrals, then follow up on each client’s progress.
 It is a demanding, but rewarding job.
 You're helping people improve their situations and create a better life in the long run.

 Nobody understands your stress and how to deal with it better than those in the trenches with you.
 In previous blogs we have shared ideas on both physical and mental ways to create some level of case manager stress relief.
 But for today’s post, we talked to case managers and mental health professionals who deal with the stress of the job every day and asked them to share the best ways they find stress relief.

 You have good caseworkers who are committed to their clients.
 They work long hours and go above and beyond to make sure everyone is getting the help they need.
 Yet, it’s still too easy for someone to slip through the cracks if you’re using an antiquated or old school record system.
 Or if the caseworker is overwhelmed with too much to do and too little time to do it.
 Using the right case management software can alleviate some of these issues and help make sure nobody falls through the cracks.

-Topics: case management software, case worker stress relief, caseworkers, prevent burnout, case load, social services, social workers, case worker supervision, case manager stress relief, keep clients from slipping through the cracks
+Topics: FAMCare, case management workflow, case management software, caseworkers, case load, social services, understanding clients, social workers, case manager stress relief, keep clients from slipping through the cracks